Vyral/andrew-franklin/_posts/2021-04-26-dont-fall-for-these-sellers-market-myths.md

 ---
 {% include youtube.html %}

-As a seller, beware of these four common misconceptions about strong seller’s markets (like the one we’re in):&nbsp;
+As a seller, beware of these four common misconceptions about strong seller’s markets (like the one we’re in):

 **1\.
 You have to be firm on where you’re moving to next before listing your current home.** Fortunately, you have the leverage to be able to negotiate move-out dates and longer-term leasebacks.
 In the last few deals I’ve closed, the sellers were able to get leasebacks as long as 60 days.&nbsp;